Leon7308/Leon7308/README.md

 #### Hobbies

 * I love playing Board games and Video games
-* I like to think I am decent at chess
+* I like to think I am decent at chess.
+Go ahead and challenge me and I would love to play!
 * I love taking walks and going hiking!